luyadev/luya/UPGRADE.md

 ],
 ```

+> due to an rc3 typo, make sure there is no adresses method in your project instead us addresses.

 Low level API changes:

 - [#1408](https://github.com/luyadev/luya/issues/1408) THe CMS Module is now bootstraped over the luya composer plugin if you want explicit call the bootstrap process use `'bootstrap' => ['luya\cms\frontend\Bootstrap']` inside your config.